ubaldot/defrecs/README.md

 ## Application Layer
 The application is made by interconnected components.
-The aim is to make such a layer platform-independent and scalable.
+The aim is to make such a layer platform-independent and as scalable as possible.
 That is, you should be able to connect the components as lego bricks and to use them no matter is you are using a STM32 or a Arduino board.
 <!-- The same applies for the *utils* library. -->